 There are a number of common measures of torque, including feet-lbs, inches-lbs, and Newton-meters.
 A torque of 100 ft-lbs is applied when 100 pounds are put on the end of a 1-foot long wrench to tighten a bolt.

 To increase the amount of torque you apply (distance from which the force is applied), either you can apply additional force or you can increase the moment arm.
 200 pounds of force is required to exert 200 ft-lbs of torque on a 1 ft wrench handle.
 By exerting 100 pounds of force on the handle of a 2-foot wrench, you can apply 200 ft-lbs of torque.

 What is the best torque wrench?
-My favourite is this one.
+My favorite is this one.
 A wonderful product with a fantastic rating.
 I love it!

 What Is The Importance of Torque?